niklasthran/Video-Glitch-Tool/README.md

 `$ python remix_frames.py videoA.avi videoB.avi P`

 As explained above, the tools use data from two videos and will mix a specified frame type (`I`-, `P`- or `B`-frame, specifying a single letter is enough) from those videos.
 I found that .avi works best but in theory you could use any format.
-The video will be baked and filed into the repository you previously `cd`'d to.
+The video will be baked and filed into the repository you would previously `cd`'d to.

 ### Ideas for future iterations
 + These three tools could be combined into an all-in-one solution controlled via input arguments.